 - Urban and peri-urban

 Farm profitability begins with good quality seed and good agricultural practices throughout the crop production cycle.
 A value chain, market-aware approach is emphasized, ensuring farmers grow what will sell, rather than trying to sell what has been grown.

 Farmers must protect crops from pests and diseases, and misuse of pesticides is a serious problem in developing countries.
-Pesticide residue harms the environment and the health of farmers and consumers.
-AVRDC develops biological, mechanical, and cultural methods for integrated pest management (IPM) of important insect pests and bacterial, fungal, and viral diseases in vegetables.
-Key successes include IPM systems for controlling eggplant fruit and shoot borer in South Asia, simple protective production systems, and grafting technologies for tomato and pepper production in the hot-wet season.
+WorldVeg develops biological, mechanical, and cultural methods for integrated pest management (IPM) of important insect pests and bacterial, fungal, and viral diseases in vegetables to reduce or eliminate pesticide use.

 The Center also works on low cost drip-irrigation, fertilization, and crop rotation systems suited to smallholders, and has ongoing programs to integrate, disseminate, and extend these improved technologies.

 Smallholder farming families with limited space can generate more income from growing vegetables than staples such as rice or maize.
 Labor-intensive vegetable production also provides employment opportunities.
 However, because most vegetables are highly perishable, up to half of the yield can be lost before consumption.
 The Center works to improve vegetable supply chains in developing countries, particularly for traditional vegetables, which can be a major source of nutrition and income for the poorest.